-- Be available for, and attend all, scheduled lectures, labs, and clinical experiences.
-Clinical rotations are scheduled at a variety of locations in the Greater Capital Region area, students are responsible for their own transportation to these sites. - Clinical experiences are normally scheduled in eight-hour shifts, twice per week.
+Be available for, and attend all, scheduled lectures, labs, and clinical experiences.
+Clinical rotations are scheduled at a variety of locations in the Greater Capital Region area, students are responsible for their own transportation to these sites.

+- Clinical experiences are normally scheduled in eight-hour shifts, twice per week.
 The college will make an effort to accommodate student needs by scheduling students for clinical experiences in the 7AM-3PM shift; or in the 3PM-11PM shift and weekend students for clinical experiences in the 7AM-3PM or 3PM-11PM shifts.
 However, scheduling of clinical experiences is driven by health care agency needs, availability of instructors, and the need to maintain high educational quality of the program, and as such, cannot be guaranteed for certain days or times.
-Attendance at the clinical experience may be required on a scheduled holiday. - Students who enter into the day/evening division enter into a sixteen (16) month program that each student must complete in twenty-two (22) months or less.
-The period of six months is given to accommodate any unforeseen personal circumstances that may befall any student wherein the student may require a leave of absence of up to six (6) months. - Students who enter into the weekend division, enter into an eighteen (18) month program that each student must complete in twenty-four (24) months or less.
+Attendance at the clinical experience may be required on a scheduled holiday. - Students enter into a sixteen (16) month program that each student must complete in twenty-two (22) months or less.
 The period of six months is given to accommodate any unforeseen personal circumstances that may befall any student wherein the student may require a leave of absence of up to six (6) months.